Unification (FUND) Price Reaches $0.11 on Top Exchanges

-Unification (CURRENCY:FUND) traded down 21% against the US dollar during the twenty-four hour period ending at 20:00 PM E.T. on May 23rd.
-One Unification coin can now be bought for about $0.11 or 0.00000320 BTC on major cryptocurrency exchanges.
-Over the last week, Unification has traded down 31.3% against the US dollar.
-Unification has a total market cap of $3.87 million and $19,040.00 worth of Unification was traded on exchanges in the last 24 hours.
+Unification (CURRENCY:FUND) traded 1.5% lower against the U.S. dollar during the twenty-four hour period ending at 17:00 PM ET on May 24th.
+One Unification coin can currently be purchased for $0.11 or 0.00000278 BTC on popular cryptocurrency exchanges.
+During the last week, Unification has traded down 40% against the U.S. dollar.
+Unification has a total market cap of $3.75 million and approximately $14,904.00 worth of Unification was traded on exchanges in the last day.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.